Graduate Students

 I-20 Request

-Request a SEVIS transfer, initial I-20, or change of status I-20.
+Enrolled students may request a SEVIS transfer, initial I-20, or change of status I-20.
 Please note that processing times may take up to 3 business days.

 Transfer requests: pittsr@wbu.edu